-Compare Car's Value Verse the Car's Loan: Now it is time to do a comparison.
+Compare Car's Value To The Car Loan Amount: Now it is time to do a comparison.
 Do you owe more on your auto loan than what the vehicle is worth?
 If so, how much do you owe?
 If you are within a couple of hundred dollars of difference, I'd say you are probably okay and can quickly make up the difference.
 Anything more than that, however, and you are underwater on your car loan.

 Pitfalls Of Being Underwater On A Car Loan: So what is the big deal?
 Does it matter if you are underwater on your auto loan?
 The answer is it most definitely could matter.
 If you are in a total loss accident or you are in need of selling your vehicle, you will have to pay the difference between what the car is worth and what you owe.
-As you do your comparison, you could be seeing a difference of thousands of dollars.
+As you make your comparison, you could be seeing a difference of thousands of dollars.
 Can you afford to pay the difference tomorrow if you are in a major car accident or your car is severely damaged?

 How to Avoid Being Underwater on a Car Loan: